nautobot/nautobot/nautobot/docs/development/getting-started.md

 | ----------------------- | --------------------------------- |
 | (automatic)             | `invoke start --service selenium` |

 Integration tests are run using the `invoke integration-test` command.
-All integration tests must inherit from `nautobot.utilities.testing.integration.SeleniumTestCase`, which itself is tagged with `integration`.
+All integration tests must inherit from `nautobot.core.testing.integration.SeleniumTestCase`, which itself is tagged with `integration`.
 A custom test runner has been implemented to automatically skip any test case tagged with `integration` by default, so normal unit tests run without any concern.
 To run the integration tests the `--tag integration` argument must be passed to `nautobot-server test`.

++/- 2.0.0
+    `SeleniumTestCase` was moved from the `nautobot.utilities.testing.integration` module to `nautobot.core.testing.integration`.

 | Docker Compose Workflow   | Virtual Environment Workflow                                                                      |
 | ------------------------- | ------------------------------------------------------------------------------------------------- |